canonical/kafka-operator/docs/how-to/h-manage-units.md

 juju add-unit kafka -n <num_brokers_to_add>
 ```

-For more information on how to manage units, please refer to [this](https://juju.is/docs/juju/manage-units)
+For more information on how to manage units, please refer to the [Juju documentation](https://juju.is/docs/juju/manage-units)

 It is important to note that when adding more units, the Kafka cluster will not
 *automatically* rebalance existing topics and partitions.
 New storage and new brokers